 A large golf course that wraps around the north and west sides of Celebration provides an effective sound buffer from busy adjacent highways.

 In addition to a neighborhood town center, it has a large hospital complex involving a health care concept that was included in the original Celebration master plan.

 Advent Health Celebration is located on the north side of the community.
 It was originally known as Florida Hospital Celebration.

-The Celebration community is served by the modern West Osceola Branch Library.
+The Celebration community is served by a public library, the modern West Osceola Branch Library.